 Planescape: A Guide to DnD’s Multiverse Campaign Setting

-Last Updated on January 22, 2023
+Last Updated on November 22, 2023

 From the city of Sigil and its ruler, the Lady of Pain, to the farthest (weirdest) reaches of the great wheel, today we’re going to be taking you on a journey through time and space.
-Welcome, adventurers, to Planescape
+Welcome, adventurers, to Planescape.

-What Is Planescape
+What Is Planescape?

 Planescape is a campaign setting created in 1994 by David “Zeb” Cook.
 Originally released as a boxed set for Advanced Dungeons & Dragons, Planescape dramatically expanded the lore surrounding D&D’s “great wheel” cosmology and provided advice for dungeon masters looking to run adventures set outside the prime material plane.